opencomputeproject/Time-Appliance-Project/DC-PTP-Profile/README.md

 For the distribution of the inter-message intervals, at least 90% of the inter-message intervals must be within &lt; 30% of the granted mean inter-message interval.
 This requirement applies to Announce, Sync, and Delay\_Req.

-Consider _N_ successive inter-message intervals _t __i_ , _i_ = 1, 2, …, _N_, where _t__ i_ = (_t __i_ – _t__ i_-1) is as shown in the figure.
-The arithmetic mean of the inter-message intervals, _t_av, is
+Consider _N_ successive inter-message intervals _t __i_ , _i_ = 1, 2, …, _N_, where _t__ i_ = (_t __i_ – _t__ i_-1) is as shown in the figure.
+The arithmetic mean of the inter-message intervals, _t_av, is

 For example, if the grantor port grants Sync or Announce messages with logMessageInterval equal to 0, the mean inter-message interval is 1 s.
-This means that (a) the average of the durations of a suitable number of successive inter-message intervals _t_av must be between 0.7 s and 1.3 s, and (b) 90% of the actual inter-message intervals must have durations that are between 0.7 s and 1.3 s.
+This means that (a) the average of the durations of a suitable number of successive inter-message intervals _t_av must be between 0.7 s and 1.3 s, and (b) 90% of the actual inter-message intervals must have durations that are between 0.7 s and 1.3 s.
 In addition, if the GM port grants Delay\_Resp messages with logMessageInterval equal to 0, then (a) the average of the durations of a suitable number of successive Delay\_Req inter-message intervals must be greater than or equal to 0.9 s, and (b) 90% of the actual Delay\_Req inter-message intervals must have durations that are between 0.7 s and 1.3 s.

 In principle, the mean Sync rate and the mean Delay\_Req/Delay\_Resp rate need not be the same.
 If the actual delay on the PTP communication path is changing sufficiently slowly (after the OC has processed any correction field), then infrequent delay measurements compared to the mean Sync interval might give acceptable performance.
 In this case, the mean Delay\_Req/Delay\_Resp rate can be chosen to be smaller than the mean Sync rate.
 The Sync rate that is chosen depends on the implementation of the OC filter and how much noise the oscillator at the OC generates.
 If the oscillator has a large noise generation, then the Sync rate would likely be larger.
 In this case, the OC would use new Sync information more frequently to correct for time error.